Pleural Mesothelioma Survivor Shares His Inspiring StoryStories from Survivors

 My wife and I set an appointment to see Dr. Sugarbaker, and things moved fast from there.
 In May 2015, I had a surgical biopsy that confirmed the diagnosis, and we began to deal with all the new complications in our lives.
 What are we going to do about work?
 How will we get by financially?
 How can we afford to go back and forth to Houston?
 Where will we stay?
 All the while trying to deal with the emotional stress.

-We saw a lot of lawyer ads at that time that said, “If you have been diagnosed with mesothelioma …” We received some compensation.
+We saw a lot of lawyer ads at that time that said, “If you have been diagnosed with mesothelioma …” We received some compensation for mesothelioma.
 Every little bit helps, so we are thankful.

 Mesothelioma Surgery Proves Challenging